 The original name adopted by the American Poultry Association was India game chicken.
 Two varieties were recognized starting in 1898; the Cornish Indian game and white Indian game chickens.

-The name Cornish chickens was officially adopted in 1905 when authorities moved the bird from the Oriental classification to the English classification.
+The name Cornish chickens were officially adopted in 1905 when authorities moved the bird from the Oriental classification to the English classification.
 Part of the reason for the move was that this breed had no desire to fight, and no connection to India.

 While white Cornish chickens were recognized in 1898, the American Poultry Association recognized the white-lace red in 1909 and the buff Cornish chicken variety in 1938.
 While some breeders bred black Cornish chickens, they were not officially recognized by the organization.